Brian Burch: Career

 Burch is the co-founder and president of CatholicVote, a conservative political advocacy group focused on Catholic issues in the United States.
 He has been involved in efforts to mobilize Catholic voters and advocate for policies aligned with the organization's mission.

 Burch also serves as the president of the Seton Montessori School board in Villa Park, Illinois.

 Nomination and ambassadorship

 On December 20, 2024, President-elect Donald Trump announced Burch as his nominee for U.S. ambassador to the Holy See.
 Burch stated that, if confirmed, he would work to "promote the dignity of all people and the common good".
 Burch's confirmation was delayed for several months due to Senator Brian Schatz's "blanket hold" on Trump appointments; Burch was confirmed to the position following a party-line vote on August 2.
 After being sworn in on August 23, he was received by Edgar Peña Parra on September 3 and Pope Leo XIV on September 13; he presented a birthday cake to the Pope with his letter of credence.

+On December 24, 2025, Burch was summoned by Cardinal Pietro Parolin to press for details on America's plans in Venezuela.
+Parolin had been seeking a meeting with Secretary of State Marco Rubio.
+In his conversation with Burch, Parolin said Russia was ready to grant Maduro asylum and urged US authorities toward that solution.

 Personal life

-Burch lives in Villa Park, Illinois, with his wife, Sara, and their nine children.
+Burch lives in Lombard, Illinois, with his wife, Sara, and their nine children.